This post may contain affiliate links.

 Supplement for Dogs with EPI

 There are a lot of supplements that have been created for dogs with EPI and I chose Bio Case Plus by Thomas Labs.
-It's a powder supplement that has to sit on Rodrigo's food (I mix it into ground raw or scrambled eggs) for 15-20 minutes before I feed him.
+It's a powder supplement that has to sit on Rodrigo's food (I mix it into ground raw) for 15-20 minutes before I feed him.
 I've had to make some changes to feeding the dogs, always keeping that 20 minutes in mind.
 I can no longer quickly feed the dogs.
 And it's a waste of food to feed Rodrigo without the supplement since he can't digest it.

 Bio Case Plus